 In winter, many people burn coal, firewood and garbage to heat their poorly insulated houses, which creates serious air pollution.
 Sida supports a project in which the Swedish Environmental Protection Agency works to gain control of the main sources of air pollution and improve air quality in the cities of Bosnia and Herzegovina.
 The support through UNDP’s GED programme also contributes to large reductions in emissions from public buildings, industries and housing.

-Although unemployment has fallen in recent years, it is very high, especially among young people.
-Bosnia and Herzegovina has a shortage of skilled labor, which is one of the reasons why few want to invest in the country.
-A large part of the young and educated population chooses to leave the country for EU.
-Of the residents who work, almost a third are in the informal sector.
+Although unemployment has decreased in recent years, it is still high, especially among young people.
+Bosnia and Herzegovina has a shortage of skilled labor, which is a reason why few want to invest in the country.
+A large part of the young and people with education choose to leave the country and move to the EU.
+Of the residents who work, almost a third are in the informal economy.

 More jobs for small business owners

-Bosnia and Herzegovina’s economy is dominated by small and medium-sized enterprises.
-They operate in an environment with poor conditions and the country’s business policy needs to become more entrepreneur – friendly in order to create employment and prosperity in the long run.
-Through the Small Business Act program, Sida contributes to changing regulations and legislation in line with EU legislation so that small and medium-sized businesses gradually become easier to operate.
-The Challenge to Change program offers financial support for innovative companies that create jobs.
+Bosnia and Herzegovina’s private sector is dominated by small and medium-sized enterprises.
+They operate in an environment with poor conditions and the country’s business policy needs to become more entrepreneur-friendly in order to create employment and prosperity in the long run.
+Through the Small Business Act program, Sida contributes to changing regulations and legislation in line with EU legislation so that small and medium-sized businesses gradually get easier to operate.
+The Challenge to Change (C2C) programme offers financial support for innovative companies that create jobs.
 Through the guarantee instrument, Sida provides an opportunity for small and medium-sized companies to gain access to bank loans on favorable terms so that they can expand their business.

 Contributes to young people's entrepreneurship

-The education system is not designed according to what the country’s labor market needs, which creates problems for both employees and employers.
+The education system is not adapted to what the country’s labor market needs.
+This creates problems for both employees and employers.
 The Mozaik Foundation works to enable young unemployed people to start their own businesses, among other things through an internet-based learning platform, internships and start-your-own scholarships.